sunyumail93/PipeRiboseq/README.md

 mv PipeRiboseq PipelineHomeDir
 ```

+Also, add PipelineHomeDir to PATH so PipeRiboseq.sh can be recognized.

 2, Set up index files for genome mapping

 2a, Download whole genome fasta sequence and chromosome sizes from UCSC goldenpath: